AndrewSomorjai/Bullet-MASM-code/Readme.txt

-Compiles fine on Xubuntu 16.04 with dosbox and wine installed.You need to find a DOS based 16-bit MASM to compile (this is why NASM is better for this here -> github.com/AndrewSomorjai/Bullet-NASM-code).
+Compiles fine on Xubuntu 16.04 with dosbox and wine installed.
+You need to find a DOS based 16-bit MASM to compile (this is why NASM is better for this here -> github.com/AndrewSomorjai/Bullet-NASM-code).